wachunga/omega/README.md

 Ω is not traditional.
 It facilitates squashing issues, not documenting their life stories.
 No administrivia.

 Initial version created during a Big Idea Day at [Pulse Energy](http://www.pulseenergy.com), where it is actively being used.
+[More details](http://hirtopolis.wordpress.com/2012/08/16/instant-issue-tracking/)

 Features
 ---